Looking for the best hair removal cream for your unwanted hair?

 Veet is officially backed by dermatologists as a successful depilatory cream.
-It comes in a 13.52-ounce bottle.

 Veet is especially praised by men for making hair removal in genital areas easier and painless, specifying a noticeable lack of chemical burn that is present in other similar products.
 They also have hair removal creams for sensitive skin.

 Other consumers report that Veet does not remove all hair, and may require another form of hair removal to get rid of any remaining patches.

-2. Olay Smooth Finish Facial Hair Removal Duo
+2. Olay Smooth Finish Facial Hair Removal Duo review

 This is a two-step kit that is effective on medium to coarse facial hair.
 However, like all depilatory creams, this should not be used around the eyes.

 The treatment window for this product is about eight minutes long.
 The smell is not too intense, but there is a definite odor from the chemicals.